-The coronavirus pandemic has had a devastating effect already.
-Nearly half of Canadians say someone in their household has lost work due to the sudden downturn.
+The coronavirus pandemic has had a devastating effect.
+Nearly half of Canadians say their work situation has been affected by the downturn.
 The good news is there’s financial help available.
-But there’s a lot of information out there, some of it conflicting.
+But there’s a lot of information out there, some of it conflicting, and the situation continues to evolve.
 It can be challenging to make sense of it all.
 Here, we break down the key financial supports for workers affected by the pandemic.

 You’re no doubt wondering: Which benefits can I get?
 We can help you figure out which benefits you’re eligible for, and the steps to take action.